1.1 Vision and Purpose

 in violation of this Code and may be subject to disciplinary or remedial action pursuant to Section 6 below

-accordance with GSA’s Bylaws and GSA’s Policy & Procedures for Handling Potential Ethical Violations.
+accordance with GSA’s Bylaws and GSA’s Complaint-Handling Policy - Code of Ethics.

 In addition to the aspirational and mandatory standards included in this Code, we all have a duty to comply